 Recommended Children Screen Time

-According to American Academy of Paedetriatics (APP) recommend the following screen time guidelines for 0-5years old children;
+The American Academy of Paedetriatics (APP) recommends the following screen time guidelines for 0-5years old children;

-- 2-5years should engage in high-quality interactive programs for not more than one hour
+- 2-6years should engage in high-quality interactive programs for not more than one hour

-- 6-12 years, it’s good to have consistency on time spent using media.
+- 6-12 years, it’s good to have consistency in time spent using media.
 However, you should monitor the type of media and how your child uses it.
-Ensure the media does not take the place of physical activities, adequate sleep, and other health essential behaviors.
+Ensure the media does not take the place of physical activities, adequate sleep, and other health-essential behaviors.

 - Twelve years and above, you should designate media-free time together, dinner or driving time, and monitor their screen time—also suitable to have media-free locations at home like bedrooms.